 The specific objectives of RAISE are to provide students with:

-Ideal candidates for the RAISE program are individuals who are motivated, but who would find traditional post-secondary education options challenging without significant support.
-All applicants MUST meet the following eligibility requirements:
+Ideal candidates for the RAISE program are individuals who are motivated, but who would find traditional post-secondary education options challenging without support.
+All applicants must meet the following eligibility requirements:

 RAISE coursework focuses on specific independent living, vocational, and academic skill development, with the goal of helping students to live in the community independently and to obtain competitive employment.
 All NEW students are required to complete STU 105 Personal Empowerment, a foundational course for the program.
 Students who successfully complete all required program coursework receive a Certificate of Achievement in Career Readiness.

 RAISE focuses on skill development in areas such as the following:

 • self-advocacy & personal empowerment